sebastienrousseau/pain001/README.md

 - **Payments Initiation V08 (pain.001.001.08)**: Included support for the TARGET Instant Settlement Service (TISS) and introduced a new pain.002 message type for debit transfers.
 - **Payments Initiation V09 (pain.001.001.09)**: The latest version, which introduced support for Request for Account Information (RAI) functionality.

 Payments usually start with a **pain.001 payment initiation message**.
 The payer sends it to the payee (or the payee’s bank) via a secure network.
 This network could be **SWIFT** or **SEPA (Single Euro Payments Area) network**, or other payment networks such as **CHAPS**, **BACS**, **Faster Payments**, etc. The message contains the payer’s and payee’s bank account details, payment amount, and other information required to process the payment.

 The **Pain001** library can reduce payment processing complexity and costs by generating ISO 20022-compliant payment files.
 These files automatically remove the need to create and validate them manually, making the payment process more efficient and cost-effective.
-It will save you time and resources and minimises the risk of errors, making sure accurate and seamless payment processing.
+It will save you time and resources and minimize the risk of errors, ensuring accurate and seamless payment processing.

-Use the **Pain001** library to simplify, accelerate and automate your payment processing.
+Use the **Pain001** library to simplify, accelerate, and automate your payment processing.

 ## Table of Contents